-Currant Creek, Wasatch County

-From the confluence with Water Hollow Creek

-upstream to the headwaters, including all

-tributaries to Currant Creek Reservoir, but not the
+Currant Creek, Wasatch County From the confluence with Water Hollow Creek upstream to the headwaters, including all tributaries to Currant Creek Reservoir, but not the reservoir itself.

-reservoir itself.

-- Limit 2 trout. - ARTIFICIAL FLIES AND LURES ONLY.
+- ·Limit 2 trout. - ARTIFICIAL FLIES AND LURES ONLY.

-Deer Creek Reservoir, Wasatch County ^
+Deer Creek Reservoir, Wasatch County

-No limit for white bass.
-Anglers must not release any white bass they catch.
-All white bass must be immediately killed.
+No limit on white bass or black bullhead catfish.
+Anglers must not release any white bass or black bullhead catfish they catch.
+All white bass or black bullhead catfish must be immediately killed.